leekelleher/umbraco-contentment/.github/README.md

 ### Support

-In terms of licensing and support, from past experience and having suffered my fair share of burnout!
-I am reluctant to offer any support.
+In terms of licensing and support, from past experience and having suffered my fair share of burnout, I am reluctant to offer any support!

 I developed this project for use in my own Umbraco implementations.
-I enjoy developing these editors, and I enjoy sharing my code with you.
+I enjoy developing these editors, and sharing my code with you.
 I have not enjoyed being a free support developer.

-If you decide to use Contentment in your own Umbraco implementations, that is brilliant.
-I'd love to hear about it.
+If you decide to use Contentment in your own Umbraco 8 implementations, that is brilliant!
+I'd love to hear about it.<br>
 **Any feedback you have will be warmly embraced!** _...and if you send me a Pull Request, I'll be your best friend!_

 I can not offer this project with warranty for bug fixes.
-Particularly if it is used in unconventional ways. _(e.g. using a Data List inside a Nested Content, inside a Grid editor, inside a multi-lingual Variant.)_
+Particularly if it is used in unconventional ways: _(e.g. using a Data List inside a Nested Content, inside a Grid editor, inside a multi-lingual Variant.
+You've probably over-engineered your implementation.)_

-While I can not offer any warranty for bus fixes, if you do report a bug, I reserve the right to address it in my own time, or ignore it completely.
+If you do report a bug, I reserve the right to address it in my own time, or ignore it completely.

 I appreciate that not everyone is a coder, or that some folk are working over 70 hours a week and need bugs fixing ASAP!
-I am not unempathetic to your needs, but I am not your support developer.
+I am not unempathetic to anyone's needs, but I am not your support developer.

 You should embrace the Umbraco community, it is amongst the friendliest on our planet.
-Ask for help on the Our Umbraco support forum, hopefully someone can help you there.
+Ask for help on the [Our Umbraco support forum](https://our.umbraco.com/), hopefully someone can help you there.

 ### Contributions, collaborations, rules of engagement